smolijar/gitwiki-thesis/src/test/usability.md

 # Usability testing

-Apart from heuristic analysis of the UI in chapter _\hyperref[chapter:ui-testing]{UI testing}_, a live usability testing with working prototype and real users has been conducted.
+Apart from heuristic analysis of the UI in the chapter _\hyperref[chapter:ui-testing]{UI testing}_, a live usability testing with working prototype and real users has been conducted.

 In this chapter the testing scenarios are presented and then the testing itself and proposed solutions to UI issues are briefly summarized.